BolarityNetwork/Synapse/README.md

  const addressKey = await deriveEthAddressKey(HELLO_WORLD_PID, realForeignEmitterChain, new PublicKey(ethAddress));
 ```

-4.Now you can transfer sol to the account generated above so that you can transfer sol to other accounts through it.

-The following example is a Ethereum account controlling  Solana transfers.
+**Step 4: Transfer SOL to the Generated Account**
+Use the Ethereum account to transfer SOL to the generated account, allowing it to control Solana transfers.

+Example Code (Pseudocode):

 ```